SapitoSucio/froggo-guides/docs/script_commands.md

 \***warppartner**("**<map name\>**",**<x\>**,**<y\>**);

-This function will find the invoking character's marriage partner, if any, and warp them to the map and coordinates given.
-It will return `1` upon success and `0` if the partner is not online, the character is not married, or if there's no invoking character (no RID).
+This function will find the invoking character`s marriage partner, if any, and warp them to the map and coordinates given.
+It will return `1` upon success and `0` if the partner is not online, the character is not married, or if there`s no invoking character (no RID).
 0,0 will, as usual, normally translate to random coordinates.

 ---------------------------------------